JCodeSH/jcodesh.github.io/README.md

 Able to deploy the initial clone of Tetris Game Environment [here](https://jcodesh.github.io/Projects/Tetris%20Clone/index.html).

-Continued to tweak and modify the Tetris Game Environment - Adding of action logger and modifying of rules etc.
+Continued to tweak and modify the Tetris Game Environment - Plans to add of action logger, saving of states to database, and modifying of rules etc.

 > Updated on 5th November 2018